South Korea to suspend part of military pact after North claims spy satellite launch

-SEOUL - South Korea moved to suspend on Wednesday part of a military agreement it signed with Pyongyang in 2018 after the isolated North defied warnings from the United States and its allies and launched a spy satellite, calling it a success.
+SEOUL - South Korea moved to suspend part of a military agreement it signed with Pyongyang in 2018 on Nov 22, after the isolated North defied warnings from the United States and its allies, and launched a spy satellite, calling it a success.

+North Korea said it placed its first spy satellite in orbit on Nov 21 and vowed to launch more in the near future.

 President Yoon Suk Yeol is in Britain for a state visit and earlier led a meeting of the National Security Council with some ministers and the national intelligence chief by video link.